-Despite the meteoric rise in the number of horizontal wells and the use of hydraulic fracturing, vertical wells are still a mainstay of oil production in conventional fields throughout Oklahoma.
+Despite the meteoric rise in the number of horizontal wells and the use of multistage hydraulic fracturing, vertical oil wells in Oklahoma are still a mainstay of oil production in conventional fields throughout the state.
 With plenty of oil available in shallow formations that can be accessed at significant less cost, producers won’t be retiring this tool from their production tool belt anytime soon.

 As recently as 2016, nearly 200 of the approximately 1000 completed wells in Oklahoma were vertical wells.
 Despite declining use, many producers still reap substantial benefits from drilling vertical wells, not the least of which is cost savings.
 Even though technological advances have reduced the costs of drilling horizontal wells, vertical wells still cost substantially less to drill due to simplicity of drilling, lack of need to frac, and shorter length of wellbore.